model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 A new Kani flag `--synthesize-loop-contracts` will be created that can be used to enable the goto-level loop-contract synthesizer `goto-synthesizer`.
 The idea of [loop contracts](https://arxiv.org/pdf/2010.05812.pdf) is, instead of unwinding loops, we abstracts those loops as non-loop structures that can cover arbitrary iterations of the loops.
-The loop contract synthesizer, when is enable, will synthesize loop contracts for all loops.
+The loop contract synthesizer, when enabled, will attempt to synthesize loop contracts for all loops.
 CBMC can then apply the synthesized loop contracts and verify the program without unwinding any loop.
 So, the synthesizer will help to verify the programs that require Kani to unwind loops for a very large number of times to cover all iterations.